Master of Social Work, MSW

 • advance human rights and social, racial, economic, and environmental justice;

-• engage anti-racism, diversity, equity, and inclusion (ADEI) in practice;
+• engage in anti-racism, diversity, equity, and inclusion (ADEI) in practice;

 • engage in practice-informed research and research-informed practice;